We hold IR Part-66 (JAR-66) monthly examinations.

 The knowledge level required depends on the licence you are studying towards and varies form chapter to chapter.
 This is given in the syllabus.
 The syllabus and knowledge levels are available on the E-learning modules page dedicated to that module..

 If you have been working on first or second line aircraft for more than 7 years then you may be able count this as up to 4 years of the 5 year requirement for the B Licence.
 This is at the discretion of the CAA and, as such, only they can make the decision to accept your previous experience, so it is best to check with them.

-Many countries have a licensing system that is at ICAO level 2, the EASA licence is at ICAO level 3.
-An engineer holding a licence at ICAO level 2 would have to start from scratch in order to achieve an EASA IR Part-66 Licence.
+Many countries have a licensing system that is at ICAO level 2, the CAA licence is at ICAO level 3.
+An engineer holding a licence at ICAO level 2 would have to start from scratch in order to achieve an CAA IR Part-66 Licence.